What You Need to Know About Cat Personalities

-In a study done at the University of South Australia, 3,000 cats were tested to determine cat personality.
-The cats in the study displayed a range of “human” behaviors that researchers were able to classify into five distinct cat personalities.
+Do cats have personalities?
+You bet they do!
+In fact, a cat’s personality can be classified into one of five different classes, similar to those created for humans.
+In a study done at the University of South Australia, 3,000 cats were tested to determine their personality.
+The cats in the study displayed a range of “human” behaviors, so much so that researchers were able to classify this conduct into these five distinct cat personalities:

-- Dominance – Dominant cats are bullies that can make a multi-cat home stressful and frustrating.
-A dominant cat may commandeer household resources like food, toys and the litter box.
-If your cat scores high on the dominance scale, he may have difficulties being around other cats.
-If your cat scores low on dominance, she may adjust well to being in a multi-cat household.
-If you have a dominant cat in your multi-cat home, make sure that each cat has its own food, water and litter.
-Place them in different areas of the home.
+- Dominance.
+Pets with a dominant personality are bullies that can make a multi-cat home stressful and frustrating.
+A dominant cat may commandeer household resources like food, toys, and the litter box.
+If your cat scores high on the dominance scale, they may have difficulty being around other cats.
+If they score low, they may adjust well to being in a multi-cat household.
+If you have a dominant cat in your multi-cat home, make sure that each cat has its own food, water, and litter, and place them in different areas of the house.

 All About the Bengal Cat Personality

 The Bengal cat may not be the best cat for everyone, particularly first-time cat owners.
 Bengal cats can be a blast to live with, but their energy level can make the day-to-day rather challenging.
 They are, however, very friendly and extremely intelligent, despite their need for constant interaction.

 When a Bengal cat gets bored, they can become destructive, taking things apart to see how they work, and opening drawers and cabinets.
 Be sure to hide your jewelry from your Bengal, as they love to stow away shiny items.

 Here are some more traits in the Bengal cat personality: